turingschool-examples/react-router-example/README.md

 ### Your Turn!

 Next we need to define those routes and tell it which components to render.
-Take 10 mintues and see if you can get the `/unicorns` Route working by displaying a `<div>` with the word "Unicorns!"
+Take 10 mintues and see if you can get the `/unicorns` Route working by displaying `<h1> Unicorns! </h1>`.

 _hint: You'll probably need to create a new component to render when on the `/unicorns` route_